Foundation · Tenant Screening Guide

 Best Practices: Using Bankruptcy Data the Right Way

-• Check the filing date against FCRA limits — an out-of-window bankruptcy shouldn’t be used
+• Check the date against the FCRA 10-year limit – an out-of-window bankruptcy shouldn’t be used.

 State-Specific Considerations